rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 # Recommendations

-**1. Landing Page Optimization (Top of Funnel)**

-Analysis indicates substantial top-of-funnel drop-off across channels, suggesting that a significant share of users do not progress from landing pages to product discovery.

-This highlights the need to optimize landing pages to more effectively surface products, align messaging with user intent, and reduce early-stage friction.
-Improvements in content hierarchy, load performance, and clarity of value proposition could help increase progression into the product exploration stage.

-**2. Product Page Optimization (Mid Funnel)**

-Persistent mid-funnel attrition at the add-to-cart stage, including among repeat and brand-aware users, indicates that product detail pages are a critical bottleneck in the purchase journey.

-Optimization efforts should focus on improving product information clarity, pricing and value perception, and add-to-cart usability to better convert existing interest into purchase intent.
-Addressing these issues is a necessary prerequisite before scaling acquisition can be expected to deliver proportional gains.

-**3. Checkout Optimization by Device (Bottom of Funnel)**
+**1. Checkout Optimization by Device (Bottom of Funnel)**

 Checkout attrition is significantly higher on mobile devices compared to desktop across both brand and non-brand traffic, indicating that device-specific friction is a key contributor to bottom-of-funnel loss.
-Given that mobile users abandon checkout at materially higher rates, optimization efforts should prioritize the mobile checkout experience.
+Given that this is the easiest stage optimise because of the fact that users coming to this stage have the higgest likelihood of making a purchase optimization efforts should prioritize the imporvement of checkout experience first.

-Recommended focus areas include simplifying shipping and billing forms, reducing input effort through autofill and address lookup, improving mobile page load performance, and expanding mobile-friendly payment options (e.g., digital wallets).
-Improving mobile checkout usability is likely to yield disproportionate gains in order completion, particularly given the volume of mobile traffic entering the funnel.

 **Estimated Impact**